 Our science focuses on early cervical cancer detection.
-Worldwide, cervical cancer is the fourth most common malignancy in women, and the seventh overall, with an estimated 528,000 new cases in 2012.
-Cervical screening has been adopted in many countries to reduce the morbidity and mortality from cervical cancer.
+Worldwide, cervical cancer is the fourth most common cancer in women, and the seventh overall, with an estimated 570,000 new cases in 2018 and about 311,000 women died from the disease.
+To reduce the morbidity and mortality from cervical cancer, cervical screening has been adopted in many countries.
 Early detection, when the cancer or its precursor lesion is still treatable and confined to the organ of origin, is one of the best ways to prevent and survive cervical cancer.
 However, even in countries with cervical screening programs, women are annually diagnosed with and die from cervical cancer.

 Reasons for cervical cancer incidence despite screening, include the use of an imperfect screening tool and non-compliance to screening.
 In many countries cytological examination of cervical smears is used as a primary or triage tool.
 Approximately 30% of the (pre)cancer conditions are not detected by cytological examination.
 Women who are never or under-screened have an increased risk of invasive cervical cancer.
 Self-sampling approaches have shown to increase the screening participation rate.
 Self-screen develops and validates its molecular assays to be compliant with self-collected specimens.